schletz/Pos4xhif/SurveyManagerApp/README.md

 start SurveyManagerApp.sln
 ```

-After scaffolding change your properties of your csproj Files to .net 6:
+After scaffolding change the properties in your csproj files to .net 6:

 ```xml
 <PropertyGroup>